vladsterz/vladsterz.github.io/_posts/2023-01-19-ThreadPools.md

 ## Processes and Threads
 We'll start with processes and threads and the relation between them so we can understand what a computer program requires to be able to be executed.
 ### Process
-A computer process is an entity that provides all the resources needed in order to execute a program.
-So, when we're talking about any program running on our machine, that program is a part of a process along with a virtual address space, the actual code at **least one thread of execution** (there are also some other stuff in there that ~~I hardly undestand~~ we don't care about them in this context ).
-So a thread (or more) is part of a process.
+A computer process is an entity that provides all the resources required in order to execute a program.
+So, when we're refering to any program running on our machine, that program is a part of a process along with a virtual address space, the executable code and **at least one thread of execution** (there are also some other stuff in there that ~~I hardly undestand~~ we don't care about in this context ).

+### Thread
+As I mentioned previously, threads exist in the context of a process*

+(not always, there are cases threads exist in kernel level)